 1 egg PLUS 1 egg yolk

 2 teaspoons vanilla extract

-1 1/2 cups semi sweet chocolate chips
+1 1/2 cups white chocolate chips

 In one large bowl add flour, baking soda and salt and set aside.

 Melt the butter, then add to another large bowl, or the bowl of an electric mixer.